Welcome to the Community Inversion Framework!

 Use, acknowledgement and citation

-The Community Inversion Framework has been designed by a community of scientists who agreed to openly share their developments.
-The maintenance and further developments are made possible through continued efforts by the core team of developers, with the support of their respective funding agencies.
+The Community Inversion Framework is the result of a collective effort by a community of scientists who have chosen to openly share their developments.
+Continued maintenance and new features are made possible by the core development team and their funding agencies.

 Installation